Skip to main content

 Arguments:

-• value - The value to parse as JSON.
+• value - The value to parse as JSON, or None.

 safe_strip_file_from_path